HangfireIO/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 Ensuring auto-start feature is working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. admonition:: If something went wrong...
+   :class: note

+   If your app won't load after these changes made, check your Windows Event Log by opening **Control Panel → Administrative Tools → Event Viewer**.
+Then open *Windows Logs → Application* and look for a recent error records.

 The simplest method - recycle your Application pool, wait for 5 minutes, then go to the Hangfire Dashboard UI and check that current Hangfire Server instance was started 5 minutes ago.
 If you have problems -- don't hesitate to ask them on `forum <http://discuss.hangfire.io>`_.